1. Maintain Your Perspective — Choose Respect Over Popularity

 3. Set Priorities — Do What Is Right, Not What Is Easy

 With the busy world we live in, it can be tempting to take the easy way out of situations.
 This is especially true when nobody is watching us.
 However, you will know when you take a shortcut and every time you do it, it will become easier to do it again.
 Soon, you may be in a pattern of doing what is easy far more often then what is truly right.
-Failing to intervene with a friend who you fear may be heading into an addiction is easier than forcing a very difficult conversation.
+Failing to intervene with a friend who you fear may be heading into homelessness is easier than forcing a very difficult conversation referring him to a homeless shelter directory.
 Doing the minimum required to repair something you broke is easier than fixing it properly.
 Showing up for an outdoor volunteer slot you committed to when it is cold and rainy is much harder than staying home where it is dry and warm.
 Look at each difficult scenario and think about what is truly the right way to handle it.
 Then, ask yourself what you would want someone else to do if they were in this situation.

 4. Keep an Eye on the Future — You Will Compete Against the Whole World